rahulaanand/TodoApp/README.md

 # Todo Application
-This Todo app simplifies task management with both console and API features.
+Organize your tasks effortlessly!
+This easy-to-use Todo App combines a simple console and API features.
+Add, view, complete, and remove tasks with ease.
+Keep track of important dates, making task management a breeze.
+The console and API work together to make your to-do list simple and effective.

 ## Features
 - **Add Task:** Input task details like title, description, created date, and due date.